Behaviour Standards for Commonwealth Parliamentary Workplaces

 Topic

-The Behaviour Codes and Standards recognise that Parliamentarians and staff have a shared responsibility to ensure that Commonwealth Parliamentary Workplaces meet the highest standards of integrity, dignity safety and respect.
+The Behaviour Codes and Standards recognise that parliamentarians and staff have a shared responsibility to ensure that Commonwealth parliamentary workplaces meet the highest standards of integrity, dignity safety and respect.

 Factsheet